September 21, 2016

 It’s great to do your part to help the environment by composting, but these piles can be dangerous for your dogs.
 The decaying matter in them can contain tremorgenic mycotoxins, which can result in agitation, hyperthermia, hyper-responsiveness, panting, drooling, and vomiting, and can progress to severe central nervous system issues, such as lack of coordination, tremors, and seizures.
 We suggest setting up a DogWatch Hidden Fence system around your compost pile to keep your dog from getting into it.
 If your dog DOES get into the compost pile and begins showing any of these symptoms, make sure to get him to the vet, as immediate treatment is likely necessary.

 While there are plenty of great, edible wild mushrooms growing this time of year, there are also some toxic and even hallucinogenic ones.
 While we can learn to recognize the difference, to most dogs, they’re all the same.
 Sadly, ingesting wild mushrooms can lead to severe health problems from dogs, and even death.
-Mushroom toxicity in dogs was in news last year when Dwyane “The Rock” Johnson reported that his French bulldog puppy Brutus passed away after eating a mushroom in his yard.
+Mushroom toxicity in dogs was in news in 2015 when Dwyane “The Rock” Johnson reported that his French bulldog puppy Brutus passed away after eating a mushroom in his yard.
 Veterinarian Dr. Justine A. Lee recommends bringing your dog straight to the vet if you observe him eating ANY mushrooms, as it is so hard to tell which mushrooms are poisonous and which are not.
 Your vet will most likely want to pump the dog’s stomach to make sure that the mushrooms get out of the dog’s system.

 As the weather gets cooler, the rodents start making their way inside, which means time to bring out the rodenticides and mouse traps.
 Rodenticides, if consumed directly OR indirectly (if your dog eats a mouse that had consumed rodenticides) can be fatal to a dog.
 If you suspect your dog has ingested rodenticides, get your dog to the vet immediately, and make sure to let the vet know exactly what products you (or your neighbor) have been using.
 Mousetraps obviously pose the risk of injury if a curious pup sticks a paw in.
 Make sure to keep any mouse or rat poison and traps away from your pets, and restrict your pets’ access to these dangers.
 A DogWatch Indoor Boundary system is an effective way to keep your pets out of dangerous areas like this.